-- show True if the plot is to be shown, false if otherwise - file_name the file name to be passed to matplotlib.pyplot.savefig - watermark text the text to include as a watermark probplot (show: bool = True, file_name: str = None, watermark_text=None, kwargs)
+- show True if the plot is to be shown, false if otherwise - file_name the file name to be passed to matplotlib.pyplot.savefig

+'''

+probplot (show: bool = True, file_name: str = None, kwargs)

+'''

 Generate a probability plot.
 Use this to show the data points plotted with the beta and eta values.